Managing risks – a part of conducting business

 Suppliers

-A loss of a key supplier or a supplier’s non-compliance with regulations or unethical behavior could be harmful to the Group.
+A loss of a key supplier or a supplier’s non-compliance with regulations or unethical behavior could be harmful to Swedish Match.
 Potential consequences are delivery or quality problems or difficulties in the interaction with other stakeholders including sales to consumers.

 Regulation